 For the Glaze:

 - Once the pretzel bites have cooled, combine confectioners' sugar, softened butter, and vanilla extract in a bowl.
-Add milk 1 tbsp at a time and whisk, adding enough milk to reach your desired consistency.
+Add milk 1 tablespoon at a time and whisk, adding enough milk to reach your desired consistency.

 - Drizzle glaze over the pretzel bites and let set before stacking/storing.